 Meet some of our students:

 - Daisy Reyes, M.S. in Cognitive Neuroscience, is conducting research on how expertise and personality function in esports.

 - Seth Schimmel, M.S. in Data Analysis and Visualization, is providing data support at the Open Society Foundations

 And our faculty:

 The Graduate Center’s master’s degrees span the sciences, humanities, and social sciences,

 and often create spaces for collaboration between disciplines, as explained in our open house video:

-This year, we are inaugurating six new interdisciplinary master's degrees in Cognitive Neuroscience, Data Science, Data Analysis and Visualization, Digital Humanities, International Migration Studies, and Quantitative Methods in the Social Sciences.
+We now have seven new interdisciplinary master's degrees, in Biography and Memoir, Cognitive Neuroscience, Data Science, Data Analysis and Visualization, Digital Humanities, International Migration Studies, and Quantitative Methods in the Social Sciences.
+In Fall 2020, we will open our newest master's program in Nanoscience.
 In a rapidly changing world, these master's programs build flexible capacities for critical analysis, knowledge acquisition, and problem solving.